grafana/loki/docs/sources/setup/install/install-from-source.md

 ---
 title: Build from source
+menuTitle:  Install from source
-description: Build from source
+description: Describes how to install Loki from the source code.
+aliases:
-weight: 50
+weight: 700
 ---
 # Build from source